USC’s Jaime Levy talks Hyperloop and UX Strategy at CanUX 2017

 When building a digital product you need to learn as much as you can about the competition.
 That’s why conducting market research and analysis is a crucial component of business strategy.
 You want to know what’s out there, what’s worked, and what hasn’t.
 This requires firsthand knowledge of the good and bad user experiences and business models provided by your competitors.
 If done thoroughly, the research can provide a treasure trove of insight into current trends and outdated manifestations of mental models.

 Take this workshop to experience a deep dive into the subject matter with both lectures and hands-on exercises.
 We’ll practice with a made-up value proposition of an online product so that you can learn the steps you need to take for informing strategic UX-centric decision-making.
+It is highly suggested that you bring a laptop to the workshop or be okay with sharing one with another participant.

 - Why the empirical practice of user experience strategy is crucial for devising successful online products